The Best Vegan Vanilla Cake (Keeps Moist for 5 Days!)

 I’ve now tested this cake with two different methods so please read on, and for specifics, follow the recipe card below.
 This is a general overview of the directions, and the full written instructions and measurements are found down below in the recipe card.

-The first method is without a stand mixer.
+- The first method is without a stand mixer.
 For years I did all of my baking without a stand mixer.
 I even created, tested, and retested over 110 vegan dessert recipes for my cookbook without a stand mixer so please know that anything you can do with a stand mixer, you can do without!
 I’m proof!
 You’ll simply need a large mixing bowl and a hand mixer or a whisk.

-- First, whisk together just the flour, baking soda, and baking powder.
-Set aside.
+- Whisk together the dry ingredients: This is your flour, baking soda, and baking powder.
+Then set aside.